syncfusion-content/asp.netmvc-docs/aspnetmvc/Grid/Style-and-Appearance.md

                 e-columnheader
             </td>
             <td>
-                This class is added at 'tr' of grid header.
+                This class is added at 'tr' of the grid header.
             </td>
         </tr>
         <tr>